 Charles Reno, a squatter with a large family, actually settled on the very spot where the campus is now located.
 According to historians, after our nation’s war with Britain, the new government granted plots of land to soldiers who had fought on the front lines.
 While there’s still a great deal of speculation, Reno is believed to have fought in the War for Independence—however, there has never been any formal document found to support this claim.
 Years later, Benjamin Reno, Charles’ son, along with the founding members of the community, named the street in honor of his father, hence Reno Street.
 Until recent development in the campus, Reno Street ran straight through the campus.
 The area is now occupied by a beautiful pedestrian walkway and garden on one side of Shenango Street and by the Lartz Commons area on the other side of Shenango.

-Throughout the early 1800s, the town grew slowly until the mid 1800s, when McDowell National Bank was established; the canal, which provided inexpensive transportation was built; and the first railroad, which allowed the coal and iron business to develop was completed.
+Throughout the early 1800s, the town grew slowly until the mid-1800s, when McDowell National Bank was established; the canal, which provided inexpensive transportation was built, and the first railroad, which allowed the coal and iron business to develop, was completed.
 With these developments, Sharon began to grow rapidly and several other smaller towns throughout the region were established.
 Sharon was officially incorporated as a borough in 1841.

-Looking Back 40 Years Ago
+Looking Back 50 Plus Years

 In 1963, the idea of a University in the Shenango Valley was discussed by a group of local citizens organized to form “The Shenango Valley Citizens College Procurement Committee.”
 This group of local individuals realized that an affordable college, close to home, was needed for the students of our area to continue their higher education.

-In 1964, the Penn State Board of Trustees met with the College Area Procurement Committee, which researched areas of interest for young people to begin their first two years of college while living at home, and concluded that Sharon would be an ideal place for an institution of higher learning.
+In 1964, the Penn State Board of Trustees met with the College Area Procurement Committee, which researching areas of interest for young people to begin their first two years of college while living at home, and concluded that Sharon would be an ideal place for an institution of higher learning.

 The State Board of Education endorsed the proposal, and the first students were enrolled at the Penn State Shenango Valley Campus in September 1965.
 These 93 students would begin their education at Kennedy Christian High School which agreed to allow Penn State to occupy the east wing of the school for the first two years of operation.

-During this time, the community held many fund-raisers and managed to acquire $200,000, part of which was spent on buying land and existing buildings from the Sharon School District.
+During this time, the community held many fundraisers and managed to acquire $200,000, part of which was spent on buying land and existing buildings from the Sharon School District.
 The remaining monies were spent on matching funds to attract federal and state grants, which helped to finance and remodel construction problems.

-The oldest building now occupied by the campus, Lecture Hall, was constructed 100 years ago in 1903.
+The oldest building now occupied by the campus, Lecture Hall, was constructed more than 100 years ago in 1903.
 It was originally built as the city’s Central School, combining many of the community’s one-room schoolhouses.
 In 1913, this structure was one of many buildings and houses that would barely escape the worst disaster in the town’s history—the flood of 1913.
 This unexpected flood left the city of Sharon devastated by damage and ruin.
 During the week of March 24, 1903, many of the townspeople felt that the entire town of Sharon would be lost.
 Reports of deaths were coming in every hour; however, by week’s end, amazingly, only one woman actually lost her life to the flood thanks to the many heroes of the town.

 The second building purchased from the city of Sharon by the University, Sharon Hall, was built in 1928.
 This building, a spacious brick edifice with neo-classical trim, will long be remembered by older campus students as “the old junior high school.”

 In the fall of 1967, 250 students were enrolled at the Shenango Valley Campus of Penn State.
-At that time, the Sharon School District was still using the Lecture and Sharon Hall buildings until the new Sharon High School could be completed; therefore, during the summer of 1967, the campus, moved from Kennedy Christian High School into the old, vacated Sharon High School building on South Water Avenue.
+At that time, the Sharon School District was still using the Lecture and Sharon Hall buildings until the new Sharon High School could be completed; therefore, during the summer of 1967, the campus moved from Kennedy Christian High School into the old, vacated Sharon High School building on South Water Avenue.
 Also in 1967, ground was broken at the campus’ present location for a new science facility and, in the fall of 1968, the facility was completed and the college began to hold some of its biology and chemistry courses there.
 It wasn’t until 1970, however, that the administrative offices, the library, and all other classes moved from the South Water Avenue building into the renovated Sharon and Lecture Halls.